West Baton Rouge Parish, Louisiana: Education

 West Baton Rouge Parish School Board operates area public schools.

 Holy Family School (of the Roman Catholic Diocese of Baton Rouge) is a local private Catholic school for grades pre-K through Eight.

 It is in the service area of Baton Rouge Community College.

 Museums and libraries

 The West Baton Rouge Museum, located in Port Allen, maintains historical information on West Baton Rouge Parish.
 The Town of Addis operates a museum that keeps historical information about the Town of Addis.

-The Parish of West Baton Rouge maintains a library in Port Allen.
+The Parish of West Baton Rouge maintains a library in Port Allen, and in Brusly.

 Media

 West Baton Rouge Parish is served by two weekly newspapers.
 The West Side Journal, published every Thursday, provides hard news and is the official journal of the parish.
 The Riverside Reader, published every Monday, focuses on items of historical interest and human interest stories.

 Law and government

 West Baton Rouge Parish is governed by a parish council that is made up of seven elected officials and one elected parish president.

 West Baton Rouge Parish has three incorporated areas (Port Allen, Brusly, and Addis) with local police departments.
 The West Baton Rouge Sheriff's Department is responsible for law enforcement in all of the unincorporated areas.